art-from-the-machine/Mantella/README.md

 ### Skyrim
 As Mantella accesses and writes to files within your Skyrim folder, it is unlikely to work correctly if you have Skyrim stored in Program Files.
 Please ensure that you have Skyrim stored outside of this folder (Such as C:\Games\Steam for example).

+If you use the Steam version of Skyrim, then note that Steam does not allow to move the old or create a new Steam Game Library on the same disk partition by simply ignoring the attempt to do so.
+You either move the whole Steam client outside [as described on this Steam Support page](https://help.steampowered.com/en/faqs/view/4BD4-4528-6B2E-8327) or use [LostDragonist/steam-library-setup-tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to create a Steam Game Library besides another.

 ### Mantella Files
 The Mantella files can be downloaded from [Nexus Mods](https://www.nexusmods.com/skyrimspecialedition/mods/98631).